spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

    information on recent flooding events.

-These are coupled with a Python-based control system and the ML4Floods toolkit to deliver flood-mapping and analysis capabilities.
-This documents explains how to create the necessary accounts and cloud-based systems, and set up the Processing Machine.
+These are coupled with a Python-based control system and the ML4Floods Toolkit to deliver flood-mapping and analysis capabilities.
+This documents explains how to create the necessary accounts and cloud-based systems, and how set up the processing machine.

 ## Google Earth Engine